launchql/launchql/JOBS.md

 # jobs

-WARNING — this is old, and likely very very out of date.
+WARNING — this is old, and is very very out of date.

 ## getting started